AutoConfig Filter Types

 }

-Trailing filters
+Trailing Filters

-Trailing filters are ticker filters that trail down prices or volume.
-There are three types of trailing filters: buyTrailing, volumeTrailing, and slopeTrailing.
-Buy trailing is similar to a regular Gunbot strategy and can be used to add pairs to your configuration only after they have hit their trailing stop.
-This is useful for trailing massive numbers of pairs without the downsides of long cycling times.
+is similar to a regular Gunbot strategy and can be used to add pairs to your configuration only after they have hit their trailing stop.
+This method is useful for trailing a large number of pairs without the drawback of long cycling times.

-Note that these filter types can only be used in addPairs jobs on exchanges that provide ask prices or volume in tickers, and only work when used in the first filter set of a job.
+jobs on exchanges that provide ask prices or volume in tickers.
+They also only work when used in the first filter set of a job.

-Here's an example configuration for buy trailing:
+Here's an example configuration for buyTrailing

 - Collect up to 60 ticker snapshots, adding a new snapshot every time the job runs (every minute).